US troops could disobey questionable orders, Catholic archbishop says

 Follow topic:

-WASHINGTON, Jan 20 - The Catholic archbishop overseeing the church's work with members of the U.S. military said it would be "morally acceptable" for troops to disobey orders that went against their consciences.
+WASHINGTON – The Catholic archbishop overseeing the church’s work with members of the US military said it would be “morally acceptable” for troops to disobey orders that went against their consciences.

-Broglio, who also heads the U.S. Conference of Catholic Bishops, told BBC News on Sunday that "it would be morally acceptable to disobey that order but that's perhaps putting that individual in an untenable situation and that's my concern."
+Archbishop Broglio, who also heads the US Conference of Catholic Bishops, told BBC News on Jan 18 that “it would be morally acceptable to disobey that order but that’s perhaps putting that individual in an untenable situation and that’s my concern”.

 The Pentagon did not immediately respond to a request for comment.

-Earlier this month, Trump told The New York Times he is constrained only by his "own morality."
+Earlier in January, Mr Trump told The New York Times he is constrained only by his “own morality”.

-Broglio is the latest leader of the Catholic Church to raise concerns about Trump's demands.
-On Monday, three fellow archbishops decried the direction of U.S. foreign policy.
-Church leaders have also pushed back on the Trump administration's immigration agenda.
+Archbishop Broglio is the latest leader of the Catholic Church to raise concerns about Mr Trump’s demands.
+On Jan 19, three fellow archbishops decried the direction of US foreign policy.
+Church leaders have also pushed back on the Trump administration’s immigration agenda.

-Six Democratic members of the U.S. Congress in a video last year reminded members of the military that it was their duty to reject unlawful orders, drawing reproach from the Trump administration, including a Pentagon decision to demote Senator Mark Kelly of Arizona from his rank of retired Navy captain.
+Six Democratic members of the US Congress in a video in 2025 reminded members of the military that it was their duty to reject unlawful orders, drawing reproach from the Trump administration, including a Pentagon decision to demote Senator Mark Kelly of Arizona from his rank of retired Navy captain.
 REUTERS